qewfor/musicd/README.md

 This Bot should use [PhantomBot](https://github.com/PhantomBot/PhantomBot) to retrieve all of its custom commands that can be created/edited/deleted via the native web panel.
 The API connection is established through a WebSocketClient.

+The music is module is powered by [LavaPlayer](https://github.com/sedmelluq/lavaplayer)

 ## Build

 This project uses [gradle](https://gradle.org/) to build.
 In addition it is built with the shadowJar task